The Royal Greenhouses of Laeken open for three weeks every year.

-How did Leopold II get so rich?
+How did King Leopold II get so rich?

 And when I say he was rich, he was very rich.
 His personal wealth was estimated at between $100 and $500 million, making him the richest man in the world and furnishing him with the funds to build in Brussels, Antwerp and Ostend on a magnificent scale.

 He became as the Builder King.
-He had a taste for monuments, boulevards and palaces.
+Leopold had a taste for monuments, boulevards and palaces.
 He is responsible for the Cinquantenaire arch in Brussels (below), the Royal Museum for Central Africa in Tervuren, the seafront promenade and race track in Ostend and the Antwerp railway station.